Source: Wikipedia

 Life cycle

 [edit]Adults in the northern portions of their range fly between June and July while their southern populations fly between March and September.
 Adults have a slow "bouncing" flight but they will rise as far as the top of tall trees.
-Females lay eggs singly on grass, the fourth-instar caterpillars hibernate.
+Females lay eggs singly on blades of grass or at the base of tree trunks.[6]
+The fourth-instar caterpillars hibernate in leaf litter and emerge in May.
+They continue feeding through their final instar and then pupate for 8 days.[7]

 Larval foods